“It’s not easy, but it’s rewarding.”

 For me, I was not always the most talkative person growing up, but going into this program I wanted to change that.
 There were many moments in this program where I had to do things that I’m not used to, such as talking to executives and industry partners for the practicum.
 Among the many skills I developed in the MSBA program, learning to be comfortable with being uncomfortable was definitely one of the most rewarding.

 Lastly, be a sponge and soak up as much information as you can.
 This is a very valuable year of your life, and it’s self-explanatory to learn as much as you can while you’re here.

 What lessons did you learn during your career search?

 I began applying for positions at the beginning of the spring quarter and it took me about two months to secure offers.
-So I would recommend for others to start planning early, and track your searches.
+So I would recommend for others start planning early and track their searches.
 I created an Excel spreadsheet to log all my job applications so I can organize the information and visually see my progress.